Privacy Policy

 • creditworthiness, credit history, credit eligibility, repayment history information and default information;

-• information with regard to reputation, conviction or any other compliance related information which may be of personal nature.
+• information regarding reputation, conviction or any other compliance related information which may be of personal nature;

 Purposes of Acquiring Data and Information

-When the client contacts the Bank or visits Bank’s website, in order to be able to place his/her request or question to the Bank, the client may be asked to enter his/her name, surname, email address or other personal details, which allows the Bank to help the client with the experience and maintain correspondence with him/her.
+When the Client contacts the Bank or visits Bank’s website, in order to be able to place his/her request or question to the Bank, the Client may be asked to enter his/her name, surname, email address or other personal details, which allow the Bank to help the Client with the experience and maintain correspondence with him/her.

 The Bank’s Mobile Application collects and stores “Unique device identification“ of its users in order to provide Quick login functionality.

-Other purposes for which the Bank collects, holds, uses and/or discloses personal information:
+Detailed purposes for which the Bank collects, holds, uses and/or discloses (and performs other actions related to data processing) personal information:

 • to allow for the sound and secure processing of transactions via Bank’s internet banking and mobile banking application;